When to Visit

 • Food wandering?

-Then choose a place where that experience is distributed rather than bottlenecked.
+Then choose places where that experience is distributed rather than bottlenecked.

 Avoid "funnel architecture"